Is your website making a Good First Impression?

-The purpose of a great first impression is to get customers to stay on your page and find out more about you, your product and services.
-First impression are 94% design related, so the website has to look nice!
-However everything you see on the website should push your USP (Unique Selling Point).
-We have put together a list of ways to make a great first impression
+The purpose of a great first impression is to get customers to stay on your page and find out more about you, your product, and services.
+First impressions are 94% design-related, so the website has to look nice!
+However, everything you see on the website should push your USP (Unique Selling Point).
+We have put together a list of ways to help you make a great first impression.

 The best way to make a great impression is through images.
 Ever heard the saying “a picture paints a thousand words”?
-Having an image that invokes emotion is the best way to help visitors connect with your business and sell your product.
-Make sure that you invest in high resolution images that represent your business, product/service and your USP.
+Having an image that invokes emotions is the best way to help visitors connect with your business and sell your product.
+Make sure that you invest in high-resolution images that represent your business, product/service, and your USP.

 Keep It Simple Stupid (KISS)

 Make sure that you don’t throw too much information at the user in one hit!
 When there are too many elements on the screen, the user will not know where to look.
-Let your theme image do the talking and allow your find out more call-to-action button lead the user to more information about you and your product/services.
+Let your theme image do the talking and allow the ‘Find-out more call-to-action button’ lead the user to more information about you and your product/services.

-People use their phones to do everything these days, so make sure that your website is mobile friendly.
-It will significantly improve user experience if they are accessing your site from a phone.
-Check if your site is Mobile Friendly via Googles Mobile Friendly Test Page.
+People use their phones to do everything these days, so make sure that your website is mobile-friendly.
+It will significantly improve the user experience if they are accessing your site from a phone.
+Check if your site is Mobile-Friendly via Googles Mobile-Friendly Test Page.

 A lot of people stop once they have a great looking website.
 However, your content is extremely important.
-Although it is secondary when I user hits your site, without appropriate content you will not be found via search engines.
-If you do decide to invest in digital ad marketing (PPC, Facebook or Search Marketing), without enough information you are not going to convert your leads into sales
+Although it is secondary when a user hits your site, without appropriate content you will not be found via search engines.
+If you decide to invest in digital ad marketing (PPC, Facebook, or Search Marketing), without enough information you are not going to convert your leads into sales.

 People also want to know that you know what you are talking about, so having a blog with useful information will pull their interest.